hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/06__Rajaram_Venkataraman.md

 > > > > that He has the same form.
 > > > >
 > > >
-> > > ​It is also not very clear.​
+> > > It is also not very clear.
 > > >
-> > > ​Anyway, no name is eternal, as it is mithyA according to advaitin-s.
+> > > Anyway, no name is eternal, as it is mithyA according to advaitin-s.
 > If
 > > > you mean that A-pralayam, then it may be true.
 But, your intentions
 > > appear